 For this assignment you will work with 1 or 2 other students to provide a synopsis of the week's reading and lead a class-discussion that goes beyond the course materials.
 Please see course schedule below for potential dates and topics.
-I will discuss with your group how we can divide the material.
+I am available to consult with your group about how you can divide up the material.